Rachael Arnold, MSW, LCSW

 The more research I did about this population, the more I felt pulled towards my passion: supporting mothers and families as they prepare to become parents, and through their journeys of pregnancy, birth, and beyond.

-While my experience still lies in work with adolescents, I'm expanding my training to include maternal mental health as well.
-In this role, I work with clients who wish to process becoming a parent, are struggling with infertility, are looking to adopt and/or have a baby through surrogate, have suffered perinatal loss and/or grief, want to work through a traumatic experience before giving birth (including previous traumatic births and sexual assault,) are struggling with postpartum depression and/or anxiety, and/or who need guidance and support as they transition back to work after parental leave.
+I recently expanded my training to include maternal mental health and perinatal loss/grief.
+In this role, I work with clients who wish to process becoming a parent, are struggling with infertility, are looking to adopt and/or have a baby through surrogate, are struggling with depression or anxiety during pregnancy, have suffered perinatal loss and/or grief, want to work through a traumatic experience before giving birth (including previous traumatic births and sexual assault,) are struggling with postpartum depression and/or anxiety, and/or who need guidance and support as they transition back to work after parental leave.